heinsaar/kaizen/README.md

 ## Design Philosophy

 In pretty much any project written in C++, most of the time only about 1% of the code  needs to execute super-fast.
-While the other 99% doesn't, as any other code, it must nevertheless be written, read, understood and modified fast.
+While the other 99% doesn't, it usually takes up most of the overall development time by far and, as any code, must therefore be written, read, understood and modified fast.
 One of the main goals of this library is to serve precisely that need of that 99%.

 Over time, functions and tools similar to what can be found in this library make their way into the Standard.
 For obvious and often justifiable reasons, that process is slow, but even more unfortunately - even after they become